Nungshi Feijei

-Nungshi Feijei (English: Romantic Wrong Turn) is a 2015 Indian Meitei language film directed by Chou-En-Lai and produced by Ab Atom.
-The film features Gurumayum Bonny, Khaba, Mukabala (Loya), Soma Laishram, Biju Ningombam and Ithoi Oinam in the lead roles.
+Nungshi Feijei (English: Romantic Wrong Turn) is a 2015 Manipuri film directed by Chou En Lai and produced by Ab Atom.
+The film features Gurumayum Bonny, Khaba, Mukabala Maibam, Soma Laishram, Biju Ningombam and Ithoi Oinam in the lead roles.
 The story of the film was written by Nanao and screenplay by Chaiba.
 The film is a remake of the 2013 Tollywood (Telugu) film Gunde Jaari Gallanthayyinde.
-Nungshi Feijei was released at Bhagyachandra Open Air Theatre (BOAT), Imphal, on 7 December 2015.
+It was released at Bhagyachandra Open Air Theatre (BOAT), Imphal, on 7 December 2015.

 A sequel to the film titled Nungshi Feijei 2 was released in October 2016.